subhranildas/Docs/DOCS/GPU_PROGRAMMING/Introduction.md

 ## A Gentle Introduction to GPUs

-This guide provides a quick history of GPUs, explains why they are widely used in deep learning, and shows how they differ from CPUs and other specialized hardware.
+Following gives a quick history of GPUs, why they are widely used in deep learning, and how they differ from CPUs and other specialized hardware.

 ## Hardware Comparison